Apple Inc. (NASDAQ:AAPL) Shares Acquired by Bingham Osborn & Scarborough LLC

-Bingham Osborn & Scarborough LLC grew its position in Apple Inc. (NASDAQ:AAPL) by 1.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 110,135 shares of the iPhone maker’s stock after purchasing an additional 1,790 shares during the quarter.
-Apple makes up 1.1% of Bingham Osborn & Scarborough LLC’s investment portfolio, making the stock its 11th largest position.
+Bingham Osborn & Scarborough LLC grew its position in Apple Inc. (NASDAQ:AAPL) by 1.7% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 110,135 shares of the iPhone maker’s stock after acquiring an additional 1,790 shares during the period.
+Apple comprises approximately 1.1% of Bingham Osborn & Scarborough LLC’s investment portfolio, making the stock its 11th biggest position.
 Bingham Osborn & Scarborough LLC’s holdings in Apple were worth $15,084,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Opal Wealth Advisors LLC raised its holdings in shares of Apple by 24.8% in the 2nd quarter.
-Opal Wealth Advisors LLC now owns 26,021 shares of the iPhone maker’s stock valued at $3,564,000 after purchasing an additional 5,177 shares in the last quarter.
-Budros Ruhlin & Roe Inc. raised its holdings in shares of Apple by 4.8% in the 1st quarter.
-Budros Ruhlin & Roe Inc. now owns 170,753 shares of the iPhone maker’s stock valued at $20,858,000 after purchasing an additional 7,761 shares in the last quarter.
-SPC Financial Inc. raised its holdings in shares of Apple by 135.1% in the 2nd quarter.
-SPC Financial Inc. now owns 37,990 shares of the iPhone maker’s stock valued at $5,203,000 after purchasing an additional 21,830 shares in the last quarter.
-Aua Capital Management LLC raised its holdings in shares of Apple by 29.1% in the 1st quarter.
-Aua Capital Management LLC now owns 33,244 shares of the iPhone maker’s stock valued at $4,061,000 after purchasing an additional 7,496 shares in the last quarter.
-Finally, Probity Advisors Inc. acquired a new stake in shares of Apple in the 1st quarter valued at $1,485,000.
+Several other institutional investors have also recently modified their holdings of AAPL.
+Milestone Resources Group Ltd raised its position in shares of Apple by 57.7% in the second quarter.
+Milestone Resources Group Ltd now owns 216 shares of the iPhone maker’s stock worth $30,000 after acquiring an additional 79 shares during the period.
+Pinz Capital Management LP acquired a new position in shares of Apple in the first quarter worth about $72,000.
+Kessler Investment Group LLC raised its position in shares of Apple by 585.7% during the 2nd quarter.
+Kessler Investment Group LLC now owns 576 shares of the iPhone maker’s stock worth $79,000 after purchasing an additional 492 shares during the last quarter.
+Geo Capital Gestora de Recursos Ltd raised its position in shares of Apple by 135.6% during the 1st quarter.
+Geo Capital Gestora de Recursos Ltd now owns 655 shares of the iPhone maker’s stock worth $80,000 after purchasing an additional 377 shares during the last quarter.
+Finally, Cordant Inc. raised its position in shares of Apple by 60.0% during the 2nd quarter.
+Cordant Inc. now owns 805 shares of the iPhone maker’s stock worth $110,000 after purchasing an additional 302 shares during the last quarter.
 Institutional investors and hedge funds own 54.44% of the company’s stock.

-AAPL has been the topic of a number of recent analyst reports.
-Wells Fargo & Company raised shares of Apple to an “overweight” rating and increased their target price for the company from $160.00 to $165.00 in a research report on Wednesday, July 28th.
-Loop Capital increased their target price on shares of Apple from $150.00 to $165.00 and gave the company a “buy” rating in a research report on Wednesday, July 28th.
-Morgan Stanley increased their target price on shares of Apple from $166.00 to $168.00 and gave the company an “overweight” rating in a research report on Wednesday, July 28th.
-Raymond James increased their target price on shares of Apple from $160.00 to $185.00 and gave the company an “outperform” rating in a research report on Thursday, April 29th.
-Finally, JPMorgan Chase & Co. raised shares of Apple to an “overweight” rating and increased their target price for the company from $175.00 to $180.00 in a research report on Thursday, August 19th.
-Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and twenty-six have given a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average price target of $156.74.
+In other Apple news, SVP Deirdre O’brien sold 14,877 shares of the firm’s stock in a transaction on Friday, August 6th.
+The shares were sold at an average price of $145.99, for a total transaction of $2,171,893.23.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CEO Timothy D. Cook sold 2,386,440 shares of the firm’s stock in a transaction on Wednesday, August 25th.
+The stock was sold at an average price of $148.58, for a total transaction of $354,577,255.20.
+The disclosure for this sale can be found here.
+Insiders sold a total of 2,418,317 shares of company stock worth $359,229,278 over the last ninety days.
+Insiders own 0.06% of the company’s stock.

-Apple (NASDAQ:AAPL) last announced its quarterly earnings data on Monday, July 26th.
-The iPhone maker reported $1.30 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.01 by $0.29.
+Apple (NASDAQ:AAPL) last released its earnings results on Monday, July 26th.
+The iPhone maker reported $1.30 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.01 by $0.29.
+The company had revenue of $81.40 billion for the quarter, compared to analyst estimates of $73.48 billion.
 Apple had a net margin of 25.00% and a return on equity of 131.01%.
-The firm had revenue of $81.40 billion during the quarter, compared to analysts’ expectations of $73.48 billion.
-During the same quarter last year, the business earned $0.64 earnings per share.
-The business’s revenue for the quarter was up 36.4% compared to the same quarter last year.
-Research analysts forecast that Apple Inc. will post 5.59 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 36.4% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.64 EPS.
+Analysts predict that Apple Inc. will post 5.59 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, August 12th.
-Shareholders of record on Monday, August 9th were given a dividend of $0.22 per share.
-This represents a $0.88 dividend on an annualized basis and a yield of 0.60%.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, August 12th.
+Stockholders of record on Monday, August 9th were issued a $0.22 dividend.
 The ex-dividend date was Friday, August 6th.
-Apple’s payout ratio is currently 26.83%.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.60%.
+Apple’s payout ratio is 26.83%.

+Several research analysts recently weighed in on the stock.
+Canaccord Genuity upped their price target on shares of Apple from $175.00 to $185.00 and gave the stock a “buy” rating in a research report on Wednesday, July 28th.
+Morgan Stanley upped their price target on shares of Apple from $166.00 to $168.00 and gave the stock an “overweight” rating in a research report on Wednesday, July 28th.
+Wolfe Research upped their price target on shares of Apple from $125.00 to $135.00 and gave the stock an “underperform” rating in a research report on Wednesday, July 28th.
+Wells Fargo & Company upgraded shares of Apple to an “overweight” rating and upped their price target for the stock from $160.00 to $165.00 in a research report on Wednesday, July 28th.
+Finally, DZ Bank reaffirmed a “buy” rating on shares of Apple in a research note on Tuesday, August 10th.
+Two investment analysts have rated the stock with a sell rating, seven have given a hold rating and twenty-six have assigned a buy rating to the company.
+Apple has an average rating of “Buy” and a consensus price target of $156.74.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.